bogomirov/keyboard-shortcuts/README.md

 3. Select any or all of the desktop backgrounds and adjust the timing of their appearance to your liking.

-4. Press Save changes
+4. Press `Save changes`

 5. Optionally, save the desktop theme under a new name.

-From now on, you can switch desktop backgrounds regarding the application you use.
-On Windows 7, right-click on an empty area on your Desktop and choose `Next desktop background`
+From now on, you can switch desktop backgrounds with respect to the application you use.
+On Windows 7, right-click on an empty area on your Desktop and choose `Next desktop background`.

-If you are satisfied with what you get and never plan to make any modifications to the design of the backgrounds and any of the shortcuts, you can conserve some disk space by removing the templates.
+If you are satisfied with what you get and never plan to make any modifications to the design and content of the background images, you can conserve some disk space by removing the templates.
 On Windows, execute in Command Prompt:

 1. Switch to the location of the keyboard shortcuts repo: